Mobile navigation

 Referral process

-We accept referrals from mainstream state funded schools, health professionals, early years settings or from the 0-25 SEND Service for children and young people with a long term physical or complex medical need.
-Educational settings can refer using the DART form (dart.wiltshire.gov.uk) and health professionals can contact team members directly to discuss a referral.
+Our service works with children and young people with a long term physical or complex medical need who are attending an educational setting.
+We accept referrals from mainstream state funded schools, health professionals, early years settings or from the 0-25 SEND Service.
+Educational settings can refer using the DART form (dart.wiltshire.gov.uk (opens new window)) and health professionals can contact team members directly to discuss a referral.

 We are not medical professionals and cannot provide diagnosis or treatment of any condition.
 We do work closely with Physiotherapists, Occupational Therapists (OT), SALT (Speech and Language Therapists), Paediatricians, Nurses and other medical professionals to ensure that the student's physical and medical needs are met whilst attending an educational setting.
 This may include provision of specialist chairs, personal care equipment, hoists and advice on environmental adaptations.